On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

 \begin{maintheorem} Let $f$ be a $C^3$ contracting Lorenz map $f:[0,1]\setminus\{c\}\to[0,1]$, $c\in(0,1)$, with negative Schwarzian derivative.
 If $f$ does not have periodic-like attractors, then $f$ has an attractor $A$ such that $\omega_f(x)=A$ for almost every $x\in[0,1]$.
 In particular, $\leb(\beta_{f}(A))=1$.

 Furthermore, $f$ can have at most two periodic-like attractors.
 If $f$ has a single periodic attractor, its basin of attraction has full Lebesgue measure.
-In the case of $f$ having two periodic-like attractors, the union of their basins of attraction has full Lebesgue measure.
-If $f$ does not have periodic-like attractors then the attractor $A$ is either a cycle of intervals or a Cantor set, and in this last case, $A=\overline{\co_f^+(c_-)\cup\co_f^+(c_+)}$, where $\co_f^+(c_\pm)=\{\lim_{\varepsilon\downarrow0}f^n(c\pm\varepsilon)\,;\,n\ge0\}$. \end{maintheorem}
+The case that $f$ has two periodic-like attractors, the union of their basins of attraction has full Lebesgue measure.

+If $f$ does not have periodic-like attractors, then $A$ is either a cycle of intervals or a transitive Cantor set.